 Financial Policy & Fees

-Thank you for considering Point of Cure Acupuncture and Electromedicine – a project of Salud Medical and Consulting LLC.
-Below are answers to the most common questions about our fees and insurance coverage.
+Thank you for considering Point of Cure Acupuncture and Electromedicine .
+Below are answers to the most common questions about my fees and insurance coverage.

-What's more, we don’t peddle any “proprietary” supplements, don't push for esoteric testing, and don’t require monthly subscriptions.
-We encourage you to utilize our services on an "as-needed" basis as your health needs change.
+What's more, I don’t peddle any “proprietary” supplements, don't push for esoteric testing, and don’t require monthly subscriptions.
+I encourage you to utilize my services on an "as-needed" basis as your health needs change.

 What are your fees?